Admetus of Pherae: Heroism of Alcestis

+Intervention of Heracles

 The situation was saved by Heracles, who rested at Pherae on his way towards the man-eating Mares of Diomedes.
 Heracles was greatly impressed by Admetus's kind treatment of him as a guest, and when told of Admetus' situation, he entered Alcestis' tomb.
 He repaid the honor Admetus had done to him by wrestling with Thanatos until the god agreed to release Alcestis, then led her back into the mortal world.
 According to other accounts, Persephone, queen of the Underworld instead brought Alcestis back to the upper world.

+Plutarch said Heracles saved Alcestis via medicine, and that Heracles saved her because he and Admetus were lovers: "as [Admetus] had a great love for his wife, so was greatly beloved by the hero."
+Plutarch said Heracles had too many male lovers to count, but listed Admetus and Iolaus as two of the most notable.